Jeffrey-Sardina/The-Arcanum/README.md

 ## Using the Arcanum
-right now, you only have to care about 2 things:
+Right now, you only have to care about 2 things:

-- command-line args for `arcanum.py`.
+Command-line args for `arcanum.py`.
 These are the ID of your webcam (if you only have one webcam, it's 0) and the sampling rate.
 By default, 0 and 0.25 respectively are good defaults.
 That means you can run this as `python arcanum.py 0 0.25` in almost all use cases.

-- hard-coded actions in `spellbook.py`.
+Hard-coded actions in `spellbook.py`.
 These are called "Spells" and are created using the `Spell` class (examples are given in that file).
 The Spellbook maps text to some sort of action -- note that the text is the value read off the QR code by the camera!
 There are three types of spells:
     - FORBIDDEN_SPELL -- these are ones I use for special purposes (like closing the program).
 THere should be no need for you to never change them, though you might want to create QR codes for them.
     - BARDIC_SPELL -- contains a path to a music file.
 That file will be played if this command is given.
 This file must be on your computer (not, for example, on youtube -- for the moment at least).
     - ILLUSION_SPELL -- contains a path to an image file.
 That file will be displayed if this command is given.
 This file must be on your computer, not a link to a file online.

+You may also want to tag a spell with TAG_MUSIC_LAYERED to play it as a sound effect.
+Music played this way
+- does not repeat (most music will by default)
+- can be played at the same time as "regular" music
+- is intended to be mainly used for sound effects (like a door closing), but can be used for anything you'd like!

-Define all the mappings you wan, run Arcanum, and there you go!
+Define all the mappings you want, run Arcanum, and there you go!
 Just show it QR codes for each of your spells, and it will "cast" them for you!

 ## Finding your Camera ID